Taking Care of What Is Important To You

 A list of work/career values, for example, might include job security, income level and opportunities for advancement.
 Maybe a family friendly workplace culture is important to you.
 Maybe you put a priority on challenges and variety.

 Top values for relationships commonly include trust, fidelity and good communication.
-Some couples list compatible financial decisions and quality time together.
+Some couples list compatible financial decisions, or quality time together.

 Core life values like love, freedom, wealth or happiness are too vague, general or abstract to be well managed.
-We need to be specific about exactly what each of these values means to us.
-Consider the core values of freedom.
-How would your life be if you were ‘free’?
-How would you describe a typical day or month or year?
-What might you be doing, experiencing or choosing?
-Are your decisions and choices taking you towards freedom or not?
-If not, what is getting in the way?
-What needs to change?
+You need to be specific about exactly what each of these values means to you.

-Values and how we define them, reflect a huge range of individual differences.
 For Peter, freedom is being single and renting on his own.
 He does not want the responsibilities and ties of home ownership.
-Sonia said freedom is having no debt or mortgage.
-Jason nominated being a millionaire as it meant freedom of choice.
+Sonia said freedom is having no debt.
+Jason nominated being a millionaire because it meant freedom of choice.
 As a student of Buddhism Lachlan nominated achieving a state of non attachment.
 Carol said freedom meant excellent health and fitness.
 She also put this on her list of health and well being values.

-Any decision that has the potential to impact our lives, needs to be congruent with taking care of what is important to us.
-Starting a family, committing to a relationship or moving to a foreign country all have the potential for massive and long lasting impact.
-In order to avoid potential regret, it is essential that these sorts of decisions are a happy fit with what we hold as most important.
-To read more about regret see What Can I Do About Regret.
+All major decisions need to be congruent with taking care of what is important to you.
+Many major decisions have the potential for massive and long lasting impact.
+For example starting a family, or taking financial risks.
+To avoid potential regret, it is essential that these sorts of decisions are a happy fit with what we hold as most important.